harrywenjie/Wan2GP/docs/CLI.md

 - `--text-encoder-quantization TEXT` – override text encoder quantisation.
 - `--tea-cache-level FLOAT` – enable TeaCache skipping with the provided multiplier (>0).
 - `--tea-cache-start-perc FLOAT` – start TeaCache skipping at the provided percentage of the denoising schedule.
 Requires `--tea-cache-level`.
+- `--save-masks` / `--no-save-masks` – mirror the legacy “save masks” toggle so CLI runs can persist or skip intermediate mask exports for the current execution only (defaults fall back to stored preferences).
+- `--save-quantized` / `--no-save-quantized` – control whether freshly quantised transformer weights are written back to disk after generation (current run only).
+- `--save-speakers` / `--no-save-speakers` – enable or disable persistence of extracted speaker tracks used by MMAudio/Chatterbox flows (current run only).
+- `--check-loras` / `--no-check-loras` – force a pre-flight audit of LoRA files (exiting early on missing assets) or bypass the check even when stored defaults enable it; changes apply to the active run only.

 ### Logging & Utility Flags
 - `--log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}` – adjust CLI logging verbosity (default `INFO`).